-Stanford University is a private research university in Stanford, California, where I am a rising sophomore.
+Stanford University is a private research university in Stanford, California, where I am a junior.
 Admitting its first students in 1891 as a coeducational and nondenominational institution, Stanford started as a memorial to Leland Stanford Jr. on an 8,180-acre Palo Alto stock farm.
 It is a place that inspires me to best myself and pursue excellence, not for the sake of excellence itself, but for the benefit of humanity.
 Founding President David Starr Jordan aimed for the university to be affordable, to produce cultured and useful graduates, and to teach both the traditional liberal arts and technology and engineering.
 Moreover, it is a place where kindness, friendliness, and overall respect for every person on campus are all key components to how we exchange ideas with one another.
-During this coming term, I hope to get acclimated to the community by participating in student life along with acquiring the tools of critical inquiry through my classes.
+Throughout the terms, I hope to get more acclimated to the community and acquire the tools of critical inquiry through my classes.
 In this way, I will have the opportunity to engage with diverse topics and fundamental questions with real-world problem-solving skills.

 As a consequence of learning violin in first grade, on any day I would love to listen to a majestic culmination of the masterful symphonies, sonatas, and string quartets by the three great composers of the First Viennese School.
 The London Philharmonic Orchestra has some terrific renditions that I always love to listen to.
 However, in terms of more recent music, I am a fan of alternative, rock, and metal.
 My favorite band is LINKIN PARK.